Toric principal bundles, piecewise linear maps and Tits buildings: Introduction

-{\bf Notation.} Throughout the paper we will use the following notation: \begin{itemize} \item $G$ is a linear algebraic group over $\C$. \item $\Delta(G)$ is the spherical Tits building of $G$ as an abstract simplicial complex.
-The simplices in $\Delta(G)$ correspond to parabolic subgroups of $G$ and the apartments correspond to maximal tori in $G$. \item $\B(G)$ is the underlying space of the simplicial complex $\Delta(G)$.
-It is the union of $\Q$-vector spaces corresponding to apartments in $\Delta(G)$ and glued together according to how apartments intersect each other.
-For a maximal torus $H \subset G$ its corresponding vector space is the $\Q$-vector space $A_H = \check{\Lambda}(H)\otimes \Q$.
-By abuse of terminology, we refer to $A_H$ as the apartment associated to the maximal torus $H$ (Section \ref{sec-buildings}). \item We denote by $\B_\Z(G)$ the union of all cocharacter lattices $\check{\Lambda}(H)$ for all maximal tori $H$.
-In fact, $\B_\Z(G)$ is the collection of all one-parameter subgroups of $G$.
-It is the discrete space underlying the building $\Delta(G)$ (Section \ref{sec-buildings}). \item $E \cong \C^r$ is a finite dimensional $\C$-vector space. \item $\Delta(\GL(E))$ is the spherical Tits building of $\GL(E)$.
+{\bf Notation.} Throughout the paper we will use the following notation: \begin{itemize} \item $\k$ is the base field which we take to be algebraically closed. \item $G$ is a reductive algebraic group over $\k$. \item {For a maximal torus $H \subset G$, $\Lambda^\vee(H)$ denotes the cocharacter lattice of $H$ and $\Lambda^\vee_\R(H) = \Lambda^\vee(H) \otimes \R$.} \item $\Delta(G)$ is the Tits building of $G$ as an abstract simplicial complex.
+The simplices in $\Delta(G)$ correspond to parabolic subgroups of $G$ and the apartments correspond to the maximal tori in $G$ (see Section \ref{sec-buildings}). \item {$\B(G)$ is the topological space that is the union of unit spheres in $\Lambda^\vee_\R(H)$, for all maximal tori $H \subset G$ and glued together along simplices corresponding to the same parabolic subgroups (see Definition \ref{def-B}).
+When $G$ is semisimple, $\B(G)$ is the underlying space of the simplicial complex $\Delta(G)$.
+By slight abuse of terminology we refer to $\B(G)$ as \emph{(the underlying space of) the Tits building of $G$}.} \item {$\tilde{\B}(G)$ is the topological space that is the union of all the vector spaces $\Lambda^\vee_\R(H)$, for all maximal tori $H \subset G$ and glued together along faces of Weyl chambers corresponding to the same parabolic subgroups (see Definition \ref{def-tilde-B}).
+When $G$ is semisimple, $\tilde{\B}(G)$ is the cone over $\B(G)$.
+For a reductive group $G$ with semisimple quotient $G_{\textup{ss}}$, $\tilde{\B}(G)$ is the Cartesian product of $\tilde{\B}(G_{\textup{ss}})$ with the real vector space $\Lambda^\vee(Z) \otimes \R$ corresponding to the identity component $Z$ of the center of $G$.
+By slight abuse of terminology, we refer to $\tilde{\B}(G)$ as the \emph{cone over the Tits building of $G$}.} \item $E \cong \k^r$ is a finite dimensional $\k$-vector space.
+It is usually taken to be the fiber over the distinguished point $x_0$ of a toric vector bundle. \item $\Delta(\GL(E))$ is the Tits building of $\GL(E)$.
 Its vertices correspond to flags of subspaces in $E$.
-Apartments correspond to choices of frames in $E$, that is, a direct sum decomposition of $E$ into $1$-dimensional subspaces. \item $\B(\GL(E))$ denotes the underlying space of spherical Tits building of $G = \GL(E)$.
-We identify $\B(\GL(E))$ with the set of all prevaluations $v: E \setminus \{0\} \to \Q$.
-We denote the set of integral prevaluations, i.e. $v: E \setminus \{0\} \to \Z$, by $\B_\Z(\GL(E))$ (Section \ref{subsec-buildings-preval}). \item $T \cong \mathbb{G}_m^n$ denotes an algebraic torus over $\C$, with $M$ and $N$ its character lattice and cocharacter lattice respectively.
+Apartments correspond to choices of frames in $E$, that is, direct sum decompositions of $E$ into $1$-dimensional subspaces (see Example \ref{ex-building-GL_r}). \item $\tilde{\B}(\GL(E))$ denotes the cone over $\B(\GL(E))$.
+We can identify $\tilde{\B}(\GL(E))$ with the set of all prevaluations $v: E \setminus \{0\} \to \R$ (see Example \ref{ex-building-GL_r} and Section \ref{subsec-buildings-preval}). \item $T \cong \mathbb{G}_m^n$ denotes an algebraic torus with $M$ and $N$ its character and cocharacter lattices respectively.
 In general, $M$ and $N$ denote rank $n$ free abelian groups dual to each other.
-We denote the pairing between them by $\langle \cdot, \cdot \rangle: N \times M \to \Z$.
-We let $M_\Q = M \otimes \Q$ and $N_\Q = N \otimes \Q$ to be the corresponding $\Q$-vector spaces. \item $X_\sigma$ is the affine toric variety corresponding to a (strictly convex rational polyhedral) cone $\sigma \subset N_\Q$. \item $\Sigma$ is a fan in $N_\Q$ with corresponding toric variety $X_\Sigma$.
-We denote the support of $\Sigma$, i.e. the union of cones in it, by $|\Sigma|$.
-For the sake of convenience throughout we assume that $\Sigma$ is a complete fan, that is, $|\Sigma| = N_\Q$.
-This assumption in fact is not necessary for several results in the paper. \item $\Phi: |\Sigma| \to \B(G)$ is a piecewise linear map to the building of $G$ (Section \ref{sec-G-bundle-PLM}). \end{itemize}
+We denote the pairing between them by $\langle \cdot, \cdot \rangle: M \times N \to \Z$.
+We let $M_\R = M \otimes \R$ and $N_\R = N \otimes \R$ to be the corresponding $\R$-vector spaces. \item $X_\sigma$ is the affine toric variety corresponding to a (strictly convex rational polyhedral) cone $\sigma \subset N_\R$. \item $\Sigma$ is a fan in $N_\R$ with corresponding toric variety $X_\Sigma$.
+We denote the support of $\Sigma$, i.e. the union of cones in it, by $|\Sigma|$. \item $\rho$ denotes a ray in $\Sigma$ with ${\bf v}_\rho$ its primitive vector, i.e. the smallest nonzero integral vector along $\rho$. \item $\Phi: |\Sigma| \to \tilde{\B}(G)$ is a piecewise linear map to the cone over the Tits building of $G$ (see Definition \ref{def-plm-to-B(G)}). \end{itemize}